-Fig. 1: Overview of Dataset. a) The scope of our dataset across various cycling conditions is highlighted in the inscribed spider plot in blue compared to other large, publicly available battery cycling datasets [34, 53, 58-62, 68].
-The cycling experiment structure is shown schematically with the loop surrounding the spider plot.
-Individual cells go through a diagnostic "checkup" cycle, followed by 100 aging cycles repeating until end of life (EOL). b) The diagnostic cycle consisting of a reset cycle, a Hybrid Pulse Power Characterization (HPPC) [69], and three rate performance tests (RPTs) at 0.2C, 1C, and 2C discharge currents (see SI Table S1 for full conditions).
+Fig. 1: Overview of dataset. a) The scope of our dataset across various cycling conditions is highlighted in the inscribed spider plot in blue compared to other large, publicly available battery cycling datasets [34, 53, 58- 62, 68].
+All batteries in this dataset are cycled at 25°C. The cycling experiment structure is shown schematically with the loop surrounding the spider plot.
+Individual cells go through a diagnostic "checkup" cycle, followed by 100 aging cycles repeating until end of life (EOL). b) The diagnostic cycle consisting of a reset cycle, a hybrid pulse power characterization (HPPC) [69], and three rate performance tests (RPTs) at 0.2C, 1C, and 2C discharge currents (see SI Table S2 for full conditions).
 Mechanistic SOH metrics are extracted from various parts of this diagnostic cycle data (see SI Section S.3 for further details). c) The distribution of rate-dependent capacities at beginning of life (BOL).
-Means and coefficients of variation are included in the plot showcasing the tight distribution at BOL. d) The distribution of rate-dependent capacities at end of life (EOL, defined by RPT0.2C capacity reaching 80% of the nominal capacity).
-The broadened distribution showcases diverse aging and highlights the limitations of using a single mechanistic SOH metric such as the low-rate (RPT0.2C) capacity [70].
+Means and coefficients of variation are included in the plot showcasing the tight distribution at BOL. d) The distribution of rate-dependent capacities at end of life (EOL, defined by 0.2C RPT capacity reaching 80% of the nominal capacity, 4.84Ah).
+The broadened distribution showcases diverse aging and highlights the limitations of using a single mechanistic SOH metric such as the low-rate capacity (for further information on BOL to EOL variability see SI Section S.5) [70].

-2 Comprehensive Aging Characterization
+72 2 Comprehensive Aging Characterization

-Our dataset contains electrochemical data from 363 Li(Ni,Co,Al)O2/Graphite + SiO_x cylindrical 21700 cells cycled for over 2 years (Fig. 1a).
-To induce diverse aging trajectories, we explore a broad range of cycling voltage windows and charging and discharging rates (see Section S.2.2 for details).
-To cleanly compare the effects of different cycling conditions, we apply a standardized, periodic diagnostic cycle to comprehensively probe SOH over cell lifetime (typically every 100 aging cycles - Fig. 1a,b).
-Given the variation of voltage windows and charge and discharge rates throughout the dataset, we compare cell lifetimes using capacity throughput-based equivalent full cycles (EFCs) [71].
-In total, we examine 218 unique aging protocols, collecting data for cells that reach end of life (EOL) in the range of 63 to 4,641 cycles or 44 to 994 EFCs.
-EOL is defined as when the 0.2C rate-specific capacity, $\mathbf{Q{RPT,0.2C}}$, reaches 80% of the nominal capacity (where 1C is 4.84A for all cells).
-Figure 1a compares the diversity of our cycling conditions to other public datasets.
-Critically, we realize that a single health metric, such as low-rate capacity, does not capture all facets of degradation (Fig. 1c,d, SI Fig. 87).
-To address this gap, we calculate and track 16 mechanistic SOH metrics (see SI Section S.1.1 for summary of abbreviations).
+Our dataset contains electrochemical data from 363 Li(Ni,Co,Al)O2/Graphite + SiO_x cylindrical 21700 73 cells cycled for over 2 years (Fig. 1a).
+To induce diverse aging trajectories, we explore a broad range of 74 cycling voltage windows and charging and discharging rates (see Section S.2.2 for details).
+To cleanly 75 compare the effects of different cycling conditions, we apply a standardized, periodic diagnostic cycle 76 to comprehensively probe SOH over cell lifetime (typically every 100 aging cycles - Fig. 1b).
+Given the 77 variation of voltage windows and charge and discharge rates throughout the dataset, we compare cell 78 lifetimes using capacity throughput-based equivalent full cycles (EFCs) [71].
+In total, we examine 218 79 unique aging protocols, with EFCs at end of life (EOL) ranging from 44 to 994 (or 63 to 4,641 cycles).
+80 EOL is defined as when the 0.2C rate-specific capacity, $Q{RPT,0,2C}$, reaches 80% of the nominal capacity 81 (where 1C is 4.84A).
+Fig. 1a compares the diversity of our cycling conditions to other public datasets.
+82 Critically, we realize that a single health metric, such as low-rate capacity, does not capture all facets of 83 degradation (Fig. 1c,d, and SI Section S.5).
+To address this gap, we automatically calculate and track 84 16 mechanistic SOH metrics (see SI Section S.1.1 for summary of abbreviations).
+85

-We first quantify six main cell-level performance metrics: 1) total EFCs at EOL, 2) 1C rate-specific capacity: $\mathbf{Q{RPT,1C}}$, 3) 2C rate-specific capacity: $\mathbf{Q{RPT,2C}}$, 4) ohmic resistance: $\mathbf{R{ohm}}$, 5) charge transfer resistance: $\mathbf{R{ct}}$, and 6) polarization resistance: $\mathbf{R_p}$.
-We calculate resistances through pulse measurements performed during the hybrid pulse power characterization (HPPC) sequence of the diagnostic cycle at various SOCs and timescales (see SI Section S.3.3 for definitions and calculation details for resistance metrics).
+We first quantify six cell-level performance metrics: 1) total EFCs at EOL, 2) 1C rate-specific capacity: $\mathbf{Q{RPT,1C}}$, 3) 2C capacity: $\mathbf{Q{RPT,2C}}$, 4) ohmic resistance: $\mathbf{R{ohm}}$, 5) charge transfer resistance: $\mathbf{R{ct}}$, and 6) polarization resistance: $\mathbf{R_p}$.
+We calculate resistances through pulse measurements performed during the hybrid pulse power characterization (HPPC) sequence of the diagnostic cycle at various SOCs and timescales (see SI Section S.3.2 for definitions and calculation details for resistance metrics).
 Unless otherwise specified, the resistances reported are at 50% SOC.